 On cue, the steps of a human can be heard from behind you—a quick glance over the shoulder reveals a hooded dark male of a sound build, approximately 10m behind you, looking directly at you.
 Suddenly, one’s paranoia elevates ever so slightly as you begin to get a bad feeling about this.
 You look back ahead, hoping to conceal your heightened awareness—you begin to rationalise the situation: There is nothing to fear, chill out.
 How often do people get mugged on this street?
 Am I stereotyping this person for no reason?
 I don’t want this guy to think I’m being a dick, I’m not going to cross the street or else it’ll look suspicious…

-This is a common tactic of using rational oversight to replace your in-the-moment knowledge about the current situation at hand and distorting the situation for what it actually is.
+This is a common tactic of using rational oversight to misrepresent your in-the-moment knowledge about the current situation at hand and distorting the situation for what it actually is.
 And that’s bad.
-Because it will cost you if you’re never allowing your instinct to weigh in on the situation that it is most effective at.
-It is the methodical thinking system that must take a secondary role for once in such circumstances.
+Because it will cost you if you’re never allowing your instinct to weigh in on a situation that it’s most effective at handling.
+It’s the methodical thinking system that must take a secondary role in such heightened circumstances.

 Survival cares not for statistics.
 Every victim that has ever suffered from the hand of an external threat probably has a thing or two to tell you about the utility of statistics—or not if they’re no longer fortunate enough to be playing this game of course.
-Your subconscious understands this better than anyone.
-Its foundation has been forged throughout the saga of evolution, refined throughout millennia.
-Your survival to keep playing this game is all that matters.
+Stats and methodical thinking are better served for pondering over the past and the future.
+Instinct and real-time processing is for overcoming the conflicts of the present moment.
+Our automated, default thinking processing has been forged throughout the saga of evolution, refined throughout millennia to deal with matters of the present moment without drifting into methodical thought.

 Thus, there is no one better to lead this situation than your intuition—your primal thinking system has been refined throughout the ages to deal with scenarios exactly like this with formidable effectiveness.
 One will find gut instinct, stereotypes and mindful sensory awareness far more effective at keeping you safe in such circumstances as opposed to simulating the outcome via rational thinking and hoping your prophecy comes true.